 Note 1 - Be gentle as you sweep your paddle towards your helper - you don't want to cut him off at the knees.

-When you can roll on the left, try it on the left.
+When you can roll on one side, try it on the other.
 The technique is just a mirror of the instructions above, except for the amount you twist your wrist in 10 above.